 They can also remain waterlogged for long periods if it is not draining correctly.
 Water left standing in the bottom of the pot can lead to diseases or rotting roots.

 Ensure that you plant your mint in containers with adequate drainage holes, and use a free draining potting mix.
 This allows any excess water to drain away, and helps to avoid overly soggy soil.

-Also, try to make it a habit to regularly examine the bottom tray under your mint plant.
-Draining excess water from the tray will ensure that the soil in the pot is not becoming waterlogged.
+Also, try to make it a habit to examine the bottom tray under your mint plant regularly.
+Draining excess water from the tray will ensure that the soil in the pot does not become waterlogged.

 Can you over water mint?